hammad-ali1/the_movie_database/README.md

 - Make sure MongoDB is running locally or provide a valid remote URI in the `.env` file.
 - The server must be running for the client (admin panel) to work properly if they communicate directly.
-- The deployed version uses [Vercel](https://vercel.com) for the client.
-The backend should be deployed separately (e.g., on Render, Railway, or any Node.js-supporting host).